If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

 While there is a price range within each category, in general, semi-automatics will be less expensive than super-automatics.
 You might experience some sticker shock with the higher-end models.
 But, be sure to calculate how much you spend each month on buying coffee.

 The daily stop at the coffee shop certainly adds up.
-That might make the cost of a latte machine for home seem more reasonable.
+That might make the cost of a latte machine/cappuccino machine for home seem more reasonable.
 Just buy quality coffee beans.

 First, make sure that you’re using high-quality, fresh coffee beans.
 You don’t need to use a dark Italian roast.
 Many medium roast coffees make a delightful espresso.
 The main thing is that the beans are fresh.
 That means the least amount of time since roasting and brewing coffee immediately after grinding.